surendra-dire/quote-app-3/README_AMI.md

   "url": "jdbc:mysql://<DB_PRIVATE_IP>:3306/quotes_app"
 }

 4. Create S3 bucket to upload backened jar.
    s3-bucket-backend-jar

-5. Create Jar and upload into S3 bucket
-   mvn clean package
-   aws s3 cp target/quotes-0.0.1-SNAPSHOT.jar s3://s3-bucket-backend-jar/quotes-0.0.1-SNAPSHOT.jar

-6. Create IAM role to access db credentials from secret manager and download the .jar from the s3 bciket.
+5. Create IAM role to access db credentials from secret manager and download the .jar from the s3 bciket.
    EC2-SecretManager_S3_Role
    Attach role to the EC2 machine where app is deployed.
 <pre style="color: orange;">